AdobeDocs/experience-manager-cloud-manager.en/help/using/cloud-manager-faqs.md

 See [Git Resource](https://github.com/cqsupport/cloud-manager/blob/main/cm-build-step-fails.md) for more details.

-## 6. Unable to set a variable via aio cloudmanager:set-pipeline-variables.
+## 6. Unable to set a variable via aio cloud manager set pipeline variables.
 How to debug these issues? {#set-variable}

 If you are getting a 403 error when attempting to list or set pipeline variables via commands similar to the ones below, then you need to be added as a *Deployment Manager* Cloud Manager product role in the admin console.
 See [API Permissions](https://www.adobe.io/apis/experiencecloud/cloud-manager/docs.html#!AdobeDocs/cloudmanager-api-docs/master/permissions.md) for more details.